Preston-Landers/concurrent-log-handler/README.md

 See [CHANGELOG.md](CHANGELOG.md) for details.

 - **Version 0.9.29**: (February 2026)
+  - Fix race conditions when a handler created before `fork()` is used by multiple child processes.
+Child processes that inherit a handler now automatically reopen the lock file for independent lock isolation, and an in-process threading lock prevents concurrent threads from bypassing flock() serialization.
+    - Re-initializing logging post-fork (see [Usage Guidelines](#usage-guidelines)) is still recommended.
   - Depend on portalocker >= 2.6.0 instead of 1.6.0.
 Earlier versions of portalocker on Windows can be problematic.
   - Add `finalize_handler_configuration()` hook to ConcurrentTimedRotatingFileHandler to allow customization of the handler before the first rollover.